Ms850446/Rehab-play-Project/README.md

  </p>

 # Module 2: Range of motion game Training & Assessment :
+A bookshelf becomes more than furniture — it becomes a stage for rebuilding motion and confidence.
+Building on velocity training, this module focuses on shoulder mobility.
-In this module we added to our environmenr a large bookshelf and the patient is required to get a specific book that illuminates a light from the spcific shelf.
+We added a large bookshelf in the room, where a glowing book appears on the shelf.
-The shelf height from the ground is determined based on the level.
-Aim of that is to help patient move their arms up, which helps in calculating the range of motion of shoulder movement.
-After finishing the game we celebrate the patient with butterfly confetti and give a report for the doctor about the overall performance.
+To grab it, they must reach upward, transforming a difficult rehabilitation task into a simple, playful action.
+**Shelf height adjusts with each level, ensuring progress without overwhelming the patient.**
+**Each reach actively measures and expands the range of motion.**
+**Success is celebrated with butterfly confetti, keeping motivation high.**
+**Doctors receive a detailed performance report to track improvements and plan the next steps.**
 <p align=center>
 <img width="421" height="327" alt="image" src="https://github.com/user-attachments/assets/de73db02-9e4e-4203-9d23-e2528674ed36" hspace=50 />
 <img width="254" height="335" alt="image" src="https://github.com/user-attachments/assets/ffa0b48f-d946-4f7d-9eed-56853cf8a693" />